Pilot ‘may have gotten sick’ before deadly mid-flight fall in North Carolina, NTSB report reveals

 The report said Crooks “got up from his seat, removed his headset, apologized, and departed the airplane via the aft ramp door.”

-There was a bar about six feet above the ramp, but the pilot said he did not see Crooks grab it before exiting the plane.
+There was a bar about 6 feet above the ramp, but the pilot said he did not see Crooks grab it before exiting the plane.

 About a minute-and-a-half after Crooks told air traffic control where the plane was heading, the PIC told air traffic control that Crooks exited the plane without a parachute.